Kruk2/lada/README.md

   Lada
 </h1>

-*Lada* is a tool designed to recover pixelated adult videos (JAV).
+*Lada* is a tool designed to recover pixelated areas in movies/videos (mosaic).
 It helps restore the visual quality of such content, making it more enjoyable to watch.

 ## Features

-- **Recover Pixelated Videos**: Restore pixelated or mosaic scenes in adult videos.
+- **Recover Pixelated Videos**: Restore pixelated or mosaic scenes in videos.
 - **Watch/Export Videos**: Use either the CLI or GUI to watch or export your restored videos.

 ## Usage